ms2data/ms2-quick-start/README2.md

 4. Explore results visually.
 Use Malloy Explorer to refine or pivot the analysis.

 > ✅ Great for ad hoc reporting, fast insights, and sharing lightweight dashboards.

+> TODO: Josh and Kyle to add instructions and more details here.

 </details>